 If a law has been passed and is coming into place next year, we have scored the country based on this as it is going to happen and will be enforced.
 We have scored countries based on national laws so as to account for the majority of people (i.e. we haven’t taken state or city laws into account in the US as these relate to the minority).

-Facial recognition may be used in airports but this isn’t scored if it’s just for check-ins and no biometric data is collected.
+Facial recognition used in airports isn’t tallied if it’s just for check-ins and no biometric data is collected.

 For the full list of sources, please request access here.